-ON-ROAD REMOTE SENSING OF AUTOMOBILE EMISSIONS IN THE CHICAGO AREA: FALL 2018
+ON-ROAD REMOTE SENSING OF AUTOMOBILE EMISSIONS IN THE CHICAGO AREA: FALL 2020

-June 2019
+June 2021

 The Coordinating Research Council, Inc. (CRC) is a non-profit corporation supported by the petroleum and automotive equipment industries.
 CRC operates through the committees made up of technical experts from industry and government who voluntarily participate.
-The four main areas of research within CRC are: air pollution (atmospheric and engineering studies); aviation fuels. lubricants, and equipment performance; heavy-duty vehicle fuels, lubricants, and equipment performance (e.g., diesel trucks); and light-duty vehicle fuels, lubricants, and equipment performance (e.g., passenger cars).
+The four main areas of research within CRC are: air pollution (atmospheric and engineering aviation lubricants. studies): fuels. and performance; heavy-duty vehicle fuels, lubricants, equipment performance (e.g., diesel trucks); and light-duty vehicle fuels, lubricants, and equipment performance (e.g., passenger cars).
 CRC's function is to provide the mechanism for joint research conducted by the two industries that will help in determining the optimum combination of petroleum products and automotive equipment.
 CRC's work is limited to research that is mutually beneficial to the two industries involved.
 The final results of the research conducted by, or under the auspices of, CRC are available to the public.